 Typically, they feed on the host’s ear and cause crusts and papules, particularly around the edges of the ear.

 Human fleas (Pulex irritans) tend to prefer a human host, though they will feed on dogs, cats, pigs, and other mammals if they have to.

-This type is frequently found on the same host and environment with the false human flea as they are closely related.
+This type is frequently found on the same host and environment as the false human flea, being closely related.

 False Human Flea